rohitmusti/rohitmusti.github.io/blog/debate-vs-collaboration.md

 zorg_id: str | None, FK
 ```

-Their goal was to let a borg be associated with multiple zorgs.
-These “associated zorgs” were special; different from the primary zorgs we normally store in that users would manually create these relationships.
+Their goal was to associated a single borg with multiple zorgs.
+These “associated zorgs” were special, users would manually create these relationships, and that needed to be reflected in the data model.

 ## The Proposal